oliverangel45/first-kafka-project/README.md

 # My First Kafka Project: 🌤️ Weather Pipeline
-This project is a self led pilot project which aims to help teach me kafka basics including docker and other technologies.
+This project is a self led pilot project which aims to help teach me kafka basics including docker and other technologies, having already built a foundation through university modules.

 A real-time data pipeline built with Apache Kafka, Python, dbt, Snowflake and Streamlit.